mp-consulting/youtube-translator/README.md

 ## How It Works

-### ChatGPT Translation
+### LLM Translation

-When using `--chatgpt`, the tool:
+When translating, the tool:
 1. Fetches transcript segments from YouTube via Innertube API
 2. Loads your custom dictionary terms
-3. Sends segments to OpenAI with dictionary terms in the system prompt
+3. Sends segments to OpenAI or Anthropic with dictionary terms in the system prompt
 4. Parses and formats the translated response

 Customize the translation prompt by editing `lib/prompts/translation.md`.